 A revocable trust is a living trust you can change.
 You can amend it.
 You can revoke it.
 Most people use it to avoid probate for titled assets.
 It also creates a clear set of instructions.
 Those instructions cover who manages assets.
 They also cover who receives them later.

-Delaware is known for detailed trust statutes.
-State law also offers flexible execution rules in some situations.
+Delaware has detailed trust statutes with flexible execution rules in some situations.
 For example, a written trust is not automatically void based on formalities.
-Delaware also recognizes certain execution paths tied to Title 12.
-Meanwhile, Nevada is known for modern trust administration features.
+Delaware also recognizes certain execution paths under Title 12.
+Meanwhile, Nevada has modern trust administration features.
 Nevada law also supports electronic trusts under NRS 163.0095.
-Both states also support electronic execution options in practice.
-Delaware enacted a statute authorizing electronic execution of trust documents.
+Both states support electronic execution options in practice.
+Delaware has enacted a statute authorizing electronic execution of trust documents.

 Nevada does not impose a state individual income tax.
-That fact shapes many conversations about Nevada planning.
 Delaware, by contrast, has fiduciary income tax rules for some trusts (although no estate tax or inheritance tax).
-Certain non-grantor Delaware trusts may qualify for an exemption.
-That often depends on beneficiary residency and other factors.
+Certain non-grantor Delaware trusts may qualify for an exemption depending on beneficiary residency and other factors.

-Still, revocable trusts are commonly treated as “grantor” trusts while you’re living.
-That often means the trust income follows your return.
+Revocable trusts are commonly treated as "grantor" trusts while you're living.
+This often means the trust income follows your return.
 The state comparison matters more after a trust becomes non-grantor.

 Real-World Examples